Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 select a different record type (see [How GPSLogger will log your data?](./1100-data.html#independant))

 # Additional Overlay Buttons
-The app wil show some additional buttons as overlay over the Main View - the appearance of each depends on from the current use case and logging state.
+The app wil show some additional buttons as overlay over the Main View - the appearance of each depends on the current use case and logging state.
 E.g. the <span class="btn">![button-men](/assets/img/gpsl/button-menu.png)</span>
 will be only shown when the app is recording (and the ActionBar is hidden).